Orpheus-3145/minishell/README.md

 - -Wextra
 - -Wall
 - -fsanitize=address

+**N.B.** sometimes (inside Linux environment especially) the program might fail when exited, because of some leaks caused by the C function readline()

 ## Compiling and running:
 The project relies on a submodule ([Libft](https://github.com/Orpheus-3145/Libft)) for low level C operations